alexboliam/PIS_Lab6_Library/README.md

  1. Clone the project to a local computer.
  2. Open .sln file via Visual Studio.
  3. Press F5, or launch ("IIS Express") button.

+Detailed launch instruction you can find in documentation.